 ICSE Class 10th Maths Syllabus 2023: Mathematics is a core subject in Indian Certificate of Secondary Education (ICSE) class 10 and also one of the most difficult ones.
 The ICSE Board Class 10th exam date sheet is out and students’ preparation is in full gear.
-Only a few months are left before the board exams start.
-It’s time to take one last look at the ICSE class 10 Maths syllabus before beginning the final stages of your preparation.
+The annual board exams have started and it’s time to take one last look at the ICSE class 10 Maths syllabus before beginning the final stages of your preparation.
 The ISCE Class 10 Maths exam will be held on March 10, 2023 and it’s essential to know the subject topics beforehand.
 On that note, we bring you the latest and revised syllabus for ICSE Board Class 10 Maths Exam 2023 in PDF format.

 ICSE Board Class 10 Maths Syllabus

 ICSE Class 10 Maths (Code: 51) board exam will carry 80 marks and the duration will be two and a half hours.
 There will also be a separate internal assessment of 20 marks to test students’ ability to put the theoretical topics to practical use.

 The questions may require the use of logarithmic and trigonometric tables.

 - Commercial Mathematics

 Computation of tax including problems involving discounts, list-price, profit, loss, basic/cost price including inverse cases.
 Candidates are also expected to find price paid by the consumer after paying State Goods and Service Tax (SGST) and Central Goods and Service Tax (CGST) - the different rates as in vogue on different types of items will be provided.
 Problems based on corresponding inverse cases are also included.